Watch our video for information on the latest update on the extension of the COVID-19 eviction moratorium:

-Check out our YouTube Videos
+Check out our other videos:

 Call us to learn more about your rights and responsibilities as a tenant or a landlord when it comes to navigating complicated housing issues.
 Our counselors can inform you about your options and help you take the steps needed to resolve your issue.